Family law system

 - assistance in understanding the most common family law terms used during separation, visit the Family Law TermFinder website.

-The Family Court of Australia and the Federal Circuit Court hear cases throughout Australia, except in Western Australia, where the Family Court of Western Australia is the specialist court.
+The Federal Circuit and Family Court of Australia hears cases throughout Australia, except in Western Australia, where the Family Court of Western Australia is the specialist court.

 Structural reform of the federal courts